 About the PHOTO ESSAY

-The project consists of photography and interviews.
+The photo essay consists of photography and interviews.
 Conceptual photography was used to relay the feelings described in interviews with people living with mental illness.
 Conceptual photography is a way of showing feelings, concepts or stories—a “visual analogy” created with photography instead of words.
 Each visual analogy photograph will also have the person's story next to it to enhance the meaning of the image.
 For many participants I created black and white portraits, as I feel the portraits further humanize the experience for the viewer and help to reinforce that mental illness can happen to anyone.